INVESTOR HREDD PRECISION TOOLS

 • a binding obligation on signatory brands to use their economic leverage to ensure that Nien Hsing Textile Co. addresses any non-compliance with its commitments;

-• applying a definition of GBVH found in ILO Convention 190 on Eliminating Violence and Harassment in the World of Work.[2]
+• defining GBVH according to ILO Convention 190 on Eliminating Violence and Harassment in the World of Work.[2]

-Finally, investors can ask if the certification encourages the use of worker voice technologies:
+Investors can also ask if the initiative encourages the use of worker voice technologies:

 ➔ The Worker Sentiment Survey of the apparel supply chain advisory, ELEVATE, enables workers to report anonymously and in a secure way.
-One application of this survey was with Bangladeshi workers which revealed that as many as 30% of workers experience GBVH, as opposed to traditional audits undertaken during the same period that surfaced GBVH in just 0.18% of cases.[3]
-This survey may not be implementable in the most high-risk regions such as Xinjiang, China, where ELEVATE reportedly continued to operate into 2021 according to the Business & Human Rights Resource Centre.[4]
+In one application of this survey with Bangladeshi workers, the survey found that up to 30% experienced GBVH, whereas traditional audits during the same period identified GBVH in only 0.18% of cases.[3]
+The survey may not be safely implementable in the most high-risk regions such as Xinjiang, China, where ELEVATE reportedly continued to operate into 2021, according to the Business & Human Rights Resource Centre.[4]

 [1] Aluminum Stewardship Initiative, ASI Performance Standard (April 2023), 25, https://aluminium-stewardship.org/asi-standards/performance-standard.